medialab/webclim_temporal_evolution_facebook/README.md

 minet ct lists --token $token_crowdtangle
 ```

-To get all the posts of these Facebook groups, you should run with a precise start data:
+To get all the posts of these Facebook groups, you should run this:
 ```
 DATE="2020_05_19"
 DATA_DIRECTORY="data"